Folkestone and Hythe District Council is the regional council for the Shepway area, Kent.

 Folkestone and Hythe District Council are offering two 2-week work experience placements focused on HR, where one student will be able to assist with live projects.

-In addition, the Council are provide the opportunity for 4 students to attend one of their staff training sessions, focused on soft skills.
+In addition, the Council are providing the opportunity for 4 students to attend one of their staff training sessions, focused on soft skills.

 In 2016, Kent Law School student Elouise Mitchell was rewarded with a 12-week internship in planning with Folkestone and Hythe District Council.
 Here, she was given ownership of projects, the chance to learn about specific software and the chance to collaborate with a number of teams.
 Elouise reflected: